-A touchpad is operated by using your finger and dragging it across the flat surface of the touchpad.
+A touchpad is operated using your finger and dragging it across the flat surface of the touchpad.
 As you move your finger on the surface, the mouse cursor moves in that same direction.
-Like most computer mice, the touchpad also has two buttons below the touch surface that allows you to left-click or right-click.
+Like most computer mice, the touchpad also has two buttons below the touch surface that lets you left-click or right-click.

 How to scroll using the touchpad

 Scrolling with a touchpad can be done using one of the following methods.

-- Place the mouse cursor on the vertical scroll bar, located on the right side of the program window, then press the left touchpad button.
+- Place the mouse cursor on the vertical scroll bar on the right side of the program window, then press the left touchpad button.
 While continuing to press the left button, drag your finger downward on the touchpad to move the scrollbar down.

 - Most touchpads allow the user to place two fingers on the touchpad and drag them up or down to scroll.

-- Some touchpads have a vertical scroll area built into the touchpad on the left or right side often with an up and down arrow at the top and bottom of that area respectively.
-Moving your finger up and down in this section of the touchpad allows you to scroll.
+- Some touchpads have a vertical scroll area built-in on the left or right side.
+Moving your finger up and down in this section of the touchpad lets you scroll.